dylanrathbone/CsvToJson/README.md

 has been provided to demonstrate this feature.
 Other generators, such as a YAMLGenerator, could just as easily be built and plugged into the tool via the convert.rb ruby script with minimal change.

+Below are the steps required for incorporating a new file generator into the tool:

 <ul>
 <li>Write your generator, below is a simulated XML generator...
 </li>